mbparvezme/emon/README.md

 ## 🌍 Why EMON

 JSON is simple and universal—but when used in AI contexts, every character matters.
-The repeated keys, braces, and quotes not only make it verbose but also consume unnecessary tokens in model inputs and outputs.
+The repeated keys, braces, and quotes not only make it verbose and consume unnecessary tokens in model inputs and outputs.

-EMON rethinks this with:
+**EMON** rethinks this with:

 * Compact and positional syntax
 * Type-aware field definitions